 AGREEMENT FOR AUCTION SERVICES

-THIS AGREEMENT, made and entered into by and between County, Minnesota, a municipal corporation, hereinafter referred to as the "County", and      , a Minnesota corporation hereinafter referred to as the "Provider".
+THIS AGREEMENT, made and entered into by and between K-BID County, Minnesota, a municipal corporation, hereinafter referred to as the "County", and      , a Minnesota corporation hereinafter referred to as the "Provider".

 RECITALS:

 Provider is a Minnesota corporation formed for the purpose of providing auction services.